erikeldridge/erikeldridge.github.com/_drafts/_posts/santa-cruz-fungus-fair-2018.md

   5. Back at the lab, sequence DNA ($7 if you do it yourself) and upload to [GenBank](https://www.ncbi.nlm.nih.gov/genbank/), with the Mushroom Observer observation id
 * [Alan's photos are excellent](http://mushroomobserver.org/image/show_image/637360?q=CUWx) and his talk was full of imagery, humor, cultural awareness and scientific precision
 * He also raised awareness of a [ballot initiative (pdf) to legalize Psilocybe mushrooms in California](https://www.oag.ca.gov/system/files/initiatives/pdfs/17-0024%20%28Legalize%20Psilocybin%29_0.pdf).
 Increased tax revenue, decreased non-violent offenders in jail and recognition of an ancient relationship with a fungal partner.
 Shipit 🚢

+Aside from the talks, there were also several vendors selling clothes, food, kits, books, etc. I got donuts filled with Candy Cap cream and a [Porcini shirt from Robyn MacLean](https://www.etsy.com/listing/465018315/porcinibolete-t-shirt).
+Oh, and there was also a kids room filled with crafts!

+The fair promoted an atmosphere of curiosity, community, mutual support and unabashed appreciation of the natural world.
+Several of the speakers were committed citizen scientists.
+Inspirational.